 Allocate a small testing budget

-About 5% of total spend is the right starting point.
+a small allocation of total spend is a reasonable starting point.
 This is an investment in finding new keywords, not a primary performance driver.
 Review search term reports weekly and graduate winning terms into the appropriate campaign as exact match.

 Step 6: Set Your Budget Allocation Across All Four Campaigns

-The typical starting allocation is: Category 60%, Competitor 15%, Brand 10-15%, Discovery 5-10%.
+The typical starting allocation follows a tiered approach: allocate the majority to Category, a meaningful portion to Competitor, a smaller share to Brand, and reserve a minimal amount for Discovery.
 This is a starting point, not a permanent split.
 Your actual allocation should shift based on performance data within the first 2-4 weeks.

 Start with the benchmark split